 And given Netflix’s support for the Wii and Wii U, and the fact that the Wii version has since been discontinued?
 We’d be very surprised if Netflix doesn’t have an app in the works, and it’s Nintendo’s certification process that’s holding it up.

 Can you watch Amazon Prime Video on Nintendo Switch?

-No. At the time of writing (Feb 2019) you can’t watch Amazon Prime Video on Nintendo Switch.
+No. At the time of last update (Feb 2022) you can’t watch Amazon Prime Video on Nintendo Switch.